dottjt/plastic/other/unused/05-date-unused.md

 .
 clashing slovenly against the crowd in an  of joyous futility, against the singing cheers and alcoholic folly of the bar to my left, for a new a generation of cashed up patrons to falter and despair.

+ It was clear who had become adjusted to the rein,